suchipi/hex-engine/packages/website/docs/api-2d.md

   setToTimeFromNow(msFromNow: number): void;

   /**
-   * Returns how many milliseconds away the current time is from the target time.
+   * A number between 0 and 1 representing how close the current time is to
+   * the set time.
+Immediately after calling `setToTimeFromNow`, it will
+   * have the value 0.
+Once the amount of time passed into `setToTimeFromNow`
+   * has elapsed, it will have the value 1.
+In the time in-between, its value
+   * will be between 0 and 1.
    *
-   * If the target time has not yet been reached, this number will be negative.
+   * After the set time has elapsed, its value will remain at 1.
+For a value
-   *
-   * Available since version: 0.0.1
+   * that continues to grow above 1, use `unclampedAlpha`.
    */
-  distanceFromSetTime(): number;
+  alpha: number;

   /**
-   * Returns a boolean indicating whether the target time set by `setToTimeFromNow`
+   * Like `alpha`, but its value continues to grow beyond 1 after the set
-   * has been reached.
+   * time has elapsed.
-   *
-   * Available since version: 0.0.1
    */
-  hasReachedSetTime(): boolean;
+  unclampedAlpha: number;
 };
 ```